Halhal Small Scale Earth Dam Construction ( Dam Mikilim)

 The spillway was merely a dugout; it has around 10m width and around 1.5m depth.
 The length of the spillway extends to the downstream side of the existing river course as indicated in Figure 1.
-Consequently, the freeboard level of the dam was at level 15.5m from the bottom or in other terms, the maximum depth of water was equivalent to 15.5m.
+Consequently, the freeboard level of the dam was at level 15.5m from the bottom, or in other terms, the maximum depth of water was equivalent to 15.5m.
 The fetch length of the reservoir stretched out greater than 120m in the direction of the upstream reservoir boundary.

 The outlet was made from a regular concrete pipe nevertheless protected or covered by a reinforced concrete cover.
 There were around 11 collars ( 7ms distance between each collar) along the pipe to help minimize creeping water.

-Figure 5 illustrates or represents the type of collars used at Halhal dam; however, the image is downloaded from internet simply to demonstrate the type of collars used.
+Figure 5 illustrates or represents the type of collars used at Halhal dam; however, the image is downloaded from the internet simply to demonstrate the type of collars used.

 Figure 5 Seepage protection collar

 The outlet structure at Halhal shown in Figures 6 and 7

 Figure 6 Halhal outlet structure (photo taken just after the construction ended)